-Aastrom's research and development activities and the manufacturing and marketing of Aastrom's products are subject to the laws and regulations of governmental authorities in the United States and other countries in which its products will be marketed.
+Our research and development activities and the manufacturing and marketing of our products are subject to the laws and regulations of governmental authorities in the United States and other countries in which our products will be marketed.
 Specifically, in the United States, the FDA, among other activities, regulates new product approvals to establish safety and efficacy of these products.
 Governments in other countries have similar requirements for testing and marketing.
-In the United States, in addition to meeting FDA regulations, Aastrom is also subject to other federal laws, such as the Occupational Safety and Health Act and the Environmental Protection Act, as well as certain state laws.
+In the United States, in addition to meeting FDA regulations, we are also subject to other federal laws, such as the Occupational Safety and Health Act and the Environmental Protection Act, as well as certain state laws.